 The U.S. Air Force plans to spend $11.7 billion to upgrade its fleet of Lockheed Martin Corp.
-(LMT)’s F-22 jets, according to the U.S. Government Accountability Office.
+(LMT:US)’s F-22 jets, according to the U.S. Government Accountability Office.

 The cost would be on top of the $67.3 billion the Pentagon has spent buying 188 F-22 jets, the GAO said in a report sent to U.S. lawmakers today.
 The last of the F-22 jets rolled out of Lockheed’s plant in Marietta, Georgia, today.